innopolis-devops/labs/README.md

 You can check that everything works by visiting [`127.0.0.1:5050`](http://127.0.0.1:5050/).

-## Swift app
+### Swift app

 The extra web application is written in swift and localted in *app_swift*.
 It displays the current weekday name for you.

-Run it using docker with
+The solution is dockerized and hence you can run it using docker with

 ```commandline
 cd app_swift